GenesisFR/HowToBecomeGoodAtShooters/README.md

 - shooting environmental hazards (such as gas tanks) won't hurt your teammates and should be done before they or the AI does it so that they don't get interrupted in the middle of an engagement
 - there's no friendly fire, however shooting weak points from any mob (dead or alive) will hurt your teammates
 - when a teammate is getting flanked and focused by a mob, you should help them by prioritizing that mob if you can
-- when a teammate is putting a mob under disabling status effects, you should focus that mob
+- when a teammate is putting a mob under disabling status effects, you should focus on that mob
 - when you see a teammate is too busy holding a lane, you should hold his other lane if your build allows it
 - you can see when your teammates use their skills and when they are on cooldown by enabling group skill usage (Chat Settings > Combat Info > Group Skill Usage)

 ### Hunters
 - can hack any deployed skill (except traps) based on line of sight
 - can heal up to 3 times
-- can melee you when performing cover to cover or running past them because they seem to have a 2m melee range (you have to dodge roll to avoid being hit)
+- can melee you when you're performing a cover to cover move or running past them because they seem to have a 2m melee range (you have to dodge roll to avoid being hit)
 - can still use their abilities while disrupted
 - not considered as named enemies, therefore signature weapons aren't affected by damage reduction
 - stand up when deploying most of their skills, giving you time to land a few shots
 - their damage output and melee damage are way beyond any other mob in the game
 - when they're about to hack your skills, a lightning icon will be shown above them so you have about 2-3s to destroy or pick up your skill
-- when they're about to disrupt your skills, an EMP icon will be shown above them so you have about 2-3s to deploy a skill if you're on Technician to benefit from disrupt protection
+- when they're about to disrupt your skills, an EMP icon will be shown above them so you have about 2-3s to deploy a skill if you're on Technician to benefit from the disrupt protection

 ### Hyenas
 \- reference: https://thedivision.fandom.com/wiki/Hyenas#Archetypes

 #### Assault
-- fights from cover and moves cover to cover to avoid enemy fire
+- fights from cover and moves from cover to cover to avoid enemy fire
 - no weak point

 #### Controller
 - deploys remote-controlled explosive cars from behind cover
 - elite RC cars set the area around the car's explosion on fire and confuse anyone within the blast radius (TODO: verify the confuse bit)
-- destroying her backpack is an effective way to get rid of her (TODO: verify the confuse bit, if shooting the bag kills purples, how much HP left for elites and if she can deploy cars afterwards)
+- destroying her backpack is an effective way to get rid of her (TODO: verify the bit about confuse, if shooting the bag kills purples, how much HP left for elites and if she can deploy cars afterward)
 - shooting the RC car will cause it to burn and confuse everyone around it

 #### Engineer